mikegcoleman/hybrid-swarm/README.md

     Clearly there is some issue, as the containers are failing to start.

-1. Check on the satus of the update
+1. Check on the status of the update

     ```bash
     $ docker service inspect -f '{{json .UpdateStatus}}' atsea_appserver | jq